Final Report Pilot Shuttercams ArenA

 The Shuttercam project adheres to the principle of data minimization.
 Within this principle, the ultimate aim is to gather only the required type or amount of data to perform a specific task.
 Additionally the shutter provides clear communication with regards to the cameras being in use or not.

-The first Shuttercam is positioned on the lamp post next to the Strandvlietbrug.
-The other Shuttercam is assembled on the fly-over at the intersection of the gangway and passage.
-The pilot in the area around ArenA will be evaluated at the beginning of 2023.
+The first Shuttercam was positioned on the lamp post next to the Strandvlietbrug.
+The other Shuttercam was assembled on the fly-over at the intersection of the gangway and passage.

 The camera’s within this project are part of the City of Amsterdam’s pilot Public Eye: an innovative, open-source part of the Crowd Monitoring System Amsterdam (CMSA).
 Public Eye is part of the Algorithm Register of the City of Amsterdam (information in Dutch).